Si vous desirez obtenir les informations du site en français, veuillez contacter le bureau a 416-925-6331 ext. 227 ou par email:

 Online Learning

-Public Health Ontario’s online modules: Infection Prevention and Control (IPAC) Core Competencies
+Public Health Ontario's online modules: Infection Prevention and Control for Health Care Workers

 IPAC Checklists for Dental Practice Settings